vikas-bandaru/learn-web-dev/jdbc/jdbc.md

 Step #5: Process the result - saved data can be used to print or do any other operation
 Step #6: Close the Connection

 In the above steps, Steps 1, 2, and 6 are common to all JDBC code.
+Step 3 may vary based on how much *simplicity* or how much *security* you want in the code.
 Step 6 is optional, may or may not be used for experiments by beginners.
 But, it MUST be used in professional code, i.e., in job.

 ## Connect to a MySQL database `user_mgmt` using JDBC
 ### Problem: Verify if the `user_type` table has at least one record